komodorio/docs/docs/Learn/Actions.md

 To allow our users to close the troubleshooting loop through Komodor, we’re adding the ability to perform Actions through the platform.

-Using Komodor you can run multiple actions against your resources, including the ability to terminate Pod/s, scale your Deployments, re-trigger your Jobs, revert a deployment and many more to come.
+Using Komodor you can run multiple actions against your resources, you'll be able to easily track what was done and by whom.

 ## Prerequisites
 - Agent version 0.1.104
-- Required permissions (as more actions will be supported, more permissions will be required)
+- Required permissions (permissions can be modified as needed)
 ```
   - apiGroups:
     - apps